Karen17Mendoza/Karen17Mendoza/README.md

 <em> # Hi there I'm Karen 👋 </em>

 # 💫 About Me:
-Graduated at Bootcamp Web Development and bachelor of Electronic Engineering, I combine solid knowledge in electronics with advanced skills in web development.
+Graduated at Bootcamp Web Development and Electronic Engineering, I combine solid knowledge in electronics with advanced skills in web development.
 I am fluent in HTML, CSS, and JavaScript, along with frameworks such as React and Angular.
 Passionate about technological innovation, I stand out for my ability to solve complex problems and my commitment to the development of creative and efficient solutions.

 # 🌟 Highlights: